fospo/gh-move-repos/move_repos/README.md

 ## Usage

 1. Clone or download this repository.
+2. (optional) Install a virtualenv `python3 -m virtualenv .venv` and then `source .venv/bin/activate`
-2. Install the required packages via pip: `pip install -r requirements.txt`
+3. Install the required packages via pip: `pip install -r requirements.txt`
-3. Set your GitHub token as an environment variable `GH_TOKEN`.
+4. Set your GitHub token as an environment variable `GH_TOKEN`.
-4. Prepare a file with a list of repository names, one per line.
+5. Prepare a file with a list of repository names, one per line.
-5. Run the script with the following command:
+6. Run the script with the following command:

 ```
 python3 move_repos.py source_org dest_org file_name